 Asthma and COPD have a different pathogenesis.
-Asthma is triggered by allergens in the environment and airway inflammation is done by CD4+ T cells, lymphocytes, eosinophil, and ILs-4.
+Asthma is triggered by allergens in the environment and airway inflammation is caused by CD4+ T cells, lymphocytes, eosinophil, and ILs-4.
 However, the symptoms of asthma are completely reversible, while COPD develops in response to noxious agents.
-Airway inflammation in COPD is done by CD8+ T-lymphocytes and CD68+ macrophages/PMNS but airway obstruction is permanent and irreversible.
+Airway inflammation in COPD is caused by CD8+ T-lymphocytes and CD68+ macrophages/PMNS but airway obstruction is permanent and irreversible.

-The typical presentation of COPD is a chronic cough with whitish or purulent liquid to tough expectoration and dyspnoea.
-Frequently COPD precedes a simple chronic bronchitis, coughing and expectoration that are reversible.
-Two types can be distinguished on their clinical picture:
+The typical presentation of COPD is a chronic cough with whitish or purulent sputum to expectoration and dyspnea.
+Frequently COPD follows simple chronic bronchitis.
+Two types can be distinguished in their clinical picture:

-- Pink buffer: emphysemic COPD type with strong dyspnoea and late pulmonary heart disease
+- Pink puffer: emphysemic COPD type with strong dyspnoea and late pulmonary heart disease

-- Blue bloater: bronchial COPD type with low dyspnoea, cyanosis and pronounced oedema
+- Blue bloater: bronchial COPD type with low dyspnea, cyanosis, and pronounced edema

-History is essential for existing risk factors, particularly asking about smoking behaviour and already known respiratory diseases such as asthma or allergies.
-You can determine the severity of the disease from the history by asking about the degree of distress with daily activities.
+History is essential for existing risk factors, particularly asking about smoking behavior and already known respiratory diseases such as asthma.
+You can determine the severity of the disease from history by asking about the degree of distress with daily activities.

-In the physical examination, evidence of COPD (for example cyanosis or barrel chest) can already be found in the inspection.
-In palpation a reduced vocal fremitus, in percussion a hyper-resonant sound can be heard due to the hyperinfiltration of the lungs.
+At physical examination, evidence of COPD (for example cyanosis or barrel chest) can already be found by inspection.
+A reduced vocal fremitus may be detected upon palpation, and during percussion, a hyper-resonant sound can be heard due to the hyperinfiltration of the lungs.

-In auscultation a prolonged expiratory phase can be heard, which is accompanied by whistling and also by wheezing and humming.
-Reduced breathing sound can be heard in the hyperinfiltrated lung.
-Fine rales can also be heard accompanying a pneumonia infection.
+During auscultation, a prolonged expiratory phase can be heard, which is accompanied by whistling and also by wheezing and humming.
+Reduced breathing sounds can be heard in the hyperinflated lungs.
+Fine rales can also be heard accompanying pneumonia.